Budae Jjigae (Korean Army Stew)

 Essential ingredients

-- Pork & beans: An integral part for that signature taste.
+- Pork & beans: An integral part for that signature taste of army base stew.

 - Hot dogs and/or sausage: more processed meat to make it hearty and add umami flavor.